-1. Students will understand various multimedia tools available.

-2. Students will be able to learn with Multimedia projects
+- 1. Students will understand various multimedia tools available. - 2.
+Students will be able to learn with Multimedia projects - 3.
+Students can differentiate between lossy and lossless compression.

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018